My promise is to:

 I get a kick out of pairing things that might not appear to go together.
 Like I once went from an all-day retreat straight to a NYC dance club and had to leave my meditation cushion with coat check.

 Circles.
 Spirals.
 Waves.
 Healing is inherently non-linear.
 It took a while, but I've come to appreciate the ups and downs and twists and turns that are unavoidable on the path of transformation.

 8. I don't believe practice makes perfect.

-9. “Love is the message” is my go-to mantra.
+9. “Love is the message."

+This is my go-to mantra.
 It’s also the name of one of my favorite songs.
-Dancing is the fastest way for me to connect with god/universal intelligence/spirit/the mystery.
+My body is my direct line to god/universal intelligence/spirit/the mystery.
 Or what I call “love” for short.
 I tend to think that’s what this whole trip is all about.
 And when I forget, I pray with my feet and the dance reminds me that Love saves the day.

 10. I’ve studied, (and lived with), some of the world’s most renowned theorists, practitioners, and spiritual teachers.

 And here’s the secret: I don’t know if they’ve got it all figured out, either.
 Like Ram Dass said, "we're all just walking each other home."
 I’ve come to believe that the greatest body of knowledge is the one you live in.
 The truth isn’t out there somewhere, but inside you.